-Jonathan Handler represents corporate clients in complex commercial litigation involving tort and contract disputes with an emphasis on large-scale commercial and insurance-related matters.
-He has represented clients in state and federal courts in Massachusetts in matters involving accounting malpractice, unfair and deceptive trade practices, mergers and acquisitions, tortious interference, and complex product liability.
+Jonathan Handler represents corporate clients in complex commercial litigation with an emphasis on large-scale contract and product liability disputes.
+He has represented clients in state and federal courts in Massachusetts and elsewhere in matters involving toxic torts, wireless telecommunications, construction, accounting and insurance broker malpractice, unfair and deceptive trade practices, and mergers and acquisitions.
 He also assists corporate clients in a variety of industries, including specialty chemicals and aerospace, in evaluating the risks and benefits of particular actions and counsels them on ways to mitigate risk and avoid litigation.
-Jonathan also regularly represents clients in general business disputes and construction litigation.

-Jonathan has been published on a variety of legal subjects, including Chapter 93A, the work product doctrine, and recent developments in product liability law.
-He is a former member of the firm's Executive Board.
+Jonathan has been published on a variety of legal subjects, including "earn out" disputes, Chapter 93A, the work product doctrine and recent developments in product liability law.
+He is a former member of the firm's Executive Board and previously served as office managing partner of the firm's Boston office.

 Defended a construction products/specialty chemicals company in cost recovery and wrongful death lawsuits arising from a ceiling collapse in the I-90 Connector Tunnel on the Big Dig project in Boston; all claims were settled on highly favorable terms